With Tegaderm/second skin:

 Help!
 You didn't answer my question!

 Please message my assistant Violet directly with any other questions - email@example.com (Vi checks their emails more often than I do).
-If you cannot wait for an email reply, you can call Good Form directly for help (250-729-9999).

 If you are having a serious reaction or experiencing a medical emergency, please see a doctor immediately.